Summer travel in Japan

 Also read: Views of Mount Fuji: 5 places to see it best

-The charming, mountainous town of Hakone is renowned for its onsen, hot springs and a wide variety of art museums, including the Chokoku no Mori open-air museum, as well as its torii at the foot of the water and cruises on Lake Ashi from its pirate ship!
+The charming, mountainous town of Hakone is renowned for its onsen and a wide variety of art museums, including the Chokoku no Mori open-air museum, as well as its torii at the foot of the water of and pirate ship cruises on Lake Ashi!
 Visitors can take the cable car up to the Owakudani volcanic site for a breathtaking view of Mt.
-In Fujigoko, you can admire the magnificent fields of brightly-colored flowers that carpet the foot of Fujisan.
+In Fujigoko, you can admire the magnificent fields of brightly colored flowers that carpet the foot of Fujisan.
 Last but not least, Kawaguchiko is probably the most popular observation point on Mount Fuji.
 Under the summer sky, forest paths and historic walkways bear witness to a harmony between art and nature.
-Kawaguchiko is also the starting point for climbing Mount Fuji via the 5ᵉ station.
+Kawaguchiko is also the starting point for climbing Mount Fuji via the 5th station.
 Climbing Fujisan is a very popular activity in summer.

-The hiking trails are only open for two months of the year, from July to August, so it's often a case of climbing in single file.
+The official hiking trails are only open for two months of the year for the general public, from July to August, so it's often a case of climbing in single file.
 Mount Fuji fascinates both at the foot and at the summit, where the enchanting panorama unfolds with every step.

 Want to find out more about climbing Mount Fuji?